Psychology Explains New Year Resolutions, Hits and Misses

 Once you get going and start to establish a set of health routines, these then begin to operate below conscious awareness, so you don’t have to think too hard about them.
-Then the benefits of exerercise become a positive feedback loop; physical activity makes us feel better about ourselves and directly improves mental health, well-being and brain function.
+Then the benefits of exercise become a positive feedback loop; physical activity makes us feel better about ourselves and directly improves mental health, well-being, and brain function.

-For example, learning new motor skills as in taking up a new sport, actually increases brain gray matter.
-Physical activity boosts the size of hippocampus, the part of the brain devoted to memory, and thereby improves recollection function and may even delay or prevent dementia.
+For example, learning new motor skills, as in taking up a new sport, actually increases brain gray matter.
+Physical activity boosts the size of the hippocampus, the part of the brain devoted to memory, and thereby improves recollection function and may even delay or prevent dementia.

 So why then do all these medical and mental benefits for a more active lifestyle not translate into more rational choosing what is the best for us?

 Professor Seppo Iso-Ahola points out that for most people, daily exercise has to be undertaken after work.
-It therefore competes with other leisure activities, leading to a mental battle in the choice of what you do with your free time.
+Therefore, it competes with other leisure activities, leading to a mental battle in the choice of what you do with your free time.
 Given that a sense of liberty is the defining characteristic of leisure, anything that threatens that sense of autonomy leads to strong psychological resistance.

-Professor Seppo Iso-Ahola contends that typically, when people come home from work, it is the first time during the day when they feel, “it is my time to do whatever I want”, and therefore they do not want to be told what to do (i.e., you have to go for a run).
-This is the last moment where they want to engage in making difficult decisions.
+Professor Seppo Iso-Ahola contends that typically when people come home from work, it is the first time during the day that they feel, “it is my time to do whatever I want”, and therefore they do not want to be told what to do (i.e., you have to go for a run).
+This is the last moment when they want to engage in making difficult decisions.

 For occasional exercisers and non-exercisers, choosing to exercise at this precise moment is mentally straining and undermines their sense of freedom, while other common leisure activities (e.g., TV watching) do not.
 The result is that the ‘law of least effort’ is followed while fulfilling the fundamental need for autonomy, making the choice of couch-potato a formidable psychological obstacle for would-be exercisers.